Greater Georgia Basin Steelhead Recovery Plan

 The Steelhead recovery plan was initiated in 2001 by the MWLAP together with the BC Conservation Foundation and funded by the Habitat Conservation Trust Fund.
 One objective is to increase nutrient levels in streams and rivers where logging, clearing of vegetation and absence of wildlife have reduced the runoff of nutrients into the water to almost zero.
 These nutrients are the food for the survival of the whole ecosystem in the stream, from algae to insects to fish.

-The pictures above show club member volunteers taking Chum salmon which have died naturally after spawning in the Big and Little Qualicum Rivers and delivering them to the riparian areas of less viable parts of local streams.
+Club member volunteers take Chum salmon which have died naturally after spawning in the Big and Little Qualicum Rivers and deliver them to the riparian areas of less viable parts of local streams.
 As these fish decay, they release valuable nutrients into the water in the most natural way possible, thus helping these partially dead areas come back to life.